abessifi/pgpool-online-recovery/README.md

 PS : All similar old files must be backed up to be able to rollback in case of risk (e.g: cp -p /etc/pgpool2/pgpool.conf /etc/pgpool2/pgpool.conf.backup).
 Make sure that :
 - All scripts are executable and owned by the proper users.
 - /var/lib/postgresql/9.1/archive directory is created (used to archive WAL files).
-This directory must be owned by postgres user !
+This folder must be owned by postgres user !
+- Do not forge to edit pg_hba.conf in each postgres server to allow access to cluster's nodes.

 Not enough !
 It remains only the configuration steps and we'll be done :)